node-xyz/node-xyz.github.io/documentations/getting-started/index.md

 In order to understand the place and organization of middleware in xyz, you should get a bit more familiar with it.

 > XYZ consists of 3 main layers. `xyz-core`, `Service-Repository` and `Transport`.
-The pipeline that will communicate a message from one layer to another is a **middleware**.
+The pipeline that will conevy a message from one layer to another is a **middleware**.

 ### Middleware Stacks

-Middlewares are implemented using the [GenericMiddlewareHandler](/apidoc/generic.middleware.handler.html) Class in XYZ. this class will register an array of functions and passes an object (aka. parameters) through this array of middlewares.
+Middlewares are implemented using the [GenericMiddlewareHandler](/apidoc/GenericMiddlewareHandler.html) Class in XYZ. this class will register an array of functions and passes an object (aka. parameters) through this array of middlewares.

 ```
 MiddlewareStack : [Function, Function, Function, ... , Function]